Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 Although it is incomputable, there are still ways to estimate it.
 There's a proof known as [Solomonoff's theory of inductive inference](https://en.wikipedia.org/wiki/Solomonoff%27s_theory_of_inductive_inference).
 Its official definitions are quite abstruse.
 However, one of its core implications is that randomly generated programs are more likely to generate simple outputs - ones with lower information content - than complex ones.

-One [research paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4014489/) (Soler-Toscano, Fernando et al. 2014) uses this property to estimate the Kolmogorov complexity of strings by generating tons of random turing machines, running them, and counting up how many times various different outputs are generated.
+One [research paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4014489/) (<cite>Soler-Toscano, Fernando et al. 2014</cite>) uses this property to estimate the Kolmogorov complexity of strings by generating tons of random turing machines, running them, and counting up how many times various different outputs are generated.
 The more times a given string is found, the lower its estimated Kolmogorov complexity.

 ### Consequences for Neural Networks